zackjsorensen/startup/notes.md

     Domain Naming System --> the global system that maps human-readable hostnames to the IP address
     Contain useful info to help find a the IP address you're looking for

+## Deploying
+Has to be in linux
+Use the key file in linux, the windows permissions won't work.
+It's in ~/byu/keys

 ## Responsive Design

     header { flex: 0;}